Cromp History, Family Crest & Coats of Arms

 "The surname is well known in the United States.
 Bridget Crompe emigrated to Virginia in 1635, and Thomas Crompe was already settled there in 1634."

 Early History of the Cromp family

-Another 216 words (15 lines of text) covering the years 1176, 1273, 1564, 1711 and 1800 are included under the topic Early Cromp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cromp research.
+Another 95 words (7 lines of text) covering the years 1176, 1273, 1564, 1382, 1711 and 1800 are included under the topic Early Cromp History in all our PDF Extended History products and printed products wherever possible.